Fodilahy-mena/country-quiz/README.md

 ![screenshot](screenshot.png)

-There shown on to there is the demo of this react country quiz project.
+There shown on top there is the demo of this react country quiz project.

 I have done the most of it but some I couldn't handle them.